-Tate Birnie and Brittany Birnie Greene can assist you in estate planning, probate, family law, mediation and related matters.
-If you need legal assistance in another area, we will try to refer you to a specialized attorney in the Sonoma County area.
+Tate Birnie and Brittany Birnie Greene can assist you in estate planning, probate, trust administration and related matters.
+If you need legal assistance in another area, we will try to refer you to a specialized attorney in your area.

-We will help you prepare a comprehensive estate plan including trusts, wills, powers of attorney, and medical directives.
-We can also assist you in other elder law and post-death matters including conservatorships, elder abuse, probate and trust administration.
+We will help you prepare a comprehensive estate plan, including trusts, wills, powers of attorney and medical directives.
+We can also assist you in post-death matters including probate and trust administration.

 WHAT IS A LIVING TRUST?Back to top

 The purpose of this article is to give a very general overview of the purposes and benefits of a living trust and to briefly touch upon the alternatives.
 It is not meant to be a definitive statement about your personal situation and whether or not you need a living trust.
 However, most people mistakenly assume that only rich people need trusts.
 Any person who owns real property in California should probably have a living trust simply to avoid probate.
 For example, probate fees on a $350,000 house will be $10,000 for the attorney and $10,000 for the executor or your estate.
 Your heirs will be required to pay these fees.